iisti/cybersecuritybase-project/README.md

 logger.info("AuthenticationFailed, username: " + username + ", failed login attempts: " + user.getLoginAttempts());
 ```

-Uncomment line39:
+Uncomment line 39:
 ```java
 logger.info("AuthenticationFailed, username does not exist: " + username);
 ```

 Now there is more information if somebody is trying to brute force accounts.
-Of course more information could be saved, for example IP address and block the address if there are too many attempts.
+Of course more information could be saved, for example IP address.
+IP address could be then blocked.